Measles cases in U.S. spike to highest level since 2000

 Breaking News Emails

-New cases of measles reported in New York, New Jersey and California bring the total number of infections in the U.S. to at least 671 so far in 2019, the most for a year since the disease was declared eliminated in 2000.
+New cases of measles reported in New York, New Jersey and California bring the total number of infections in the U.S. to at least 695 so far in 2019 according to new numbers released by the Centers for Disease Control and Prevention — the most for a year since the disease was declared eliminated in 2000.

 On Wednesday, New York City and suburban Rockland County confirmed an additional 37 measles cases, and California reported seven new cases.

-The second-highest number for measles cases in the U.S. was 667 in 2014, according to the Centers for Disease Control and Prevention.
+The second-highest number for measles cases in the U.S. was 667 in 2014, according to the CDC.

-The CDC will report the nation’s official count on Monday and will include updates from at least 22 states.
+The national public health agency will report the nation’s official count on Monday and will include updates from at least 22 states.

 In New York City and Rockland County, there have been 590 cases since the measles outbreak began in October 2018.
 Los Angeles reported its first five cases on Monday.